 Comfort My People: Mental Health in Healthy Congregations

 In October 2019, the Presbytery of St. Augustine received a $10,000 grant from the Presbyterian Mental Health Network to fund a 12-month initiative called “Comfort My People: Mental Health in Healthy Congregations.”
 While that grant initiative has been completed there are still wonderful resources to use!

-Susan Lee, LCSW, a member of Highlands United Presbyterian Church, served as a consultant/coach with congregations in our presbytery.
+Susan Lee, LCSW, a member of Highlands United Presbyterian Church at that time, served as a consultant/coach with congregations in our presbytery.
 This initiative focused on three areas:

 - To expand mental health awareness, understanding of mental issues and advocacy for mental health services.